-June 21 is the first day of summer!
+June 21 is the first day of summer and the start of fantastic summer time learning!
 Here’s a list of free cross curricular summer themed resources and activities:

 Reasons for the Seasons – Ted Ed Video Lesson https://www.youtube.com/watch?v=DD_8Jm5pTLk